maxrdz/Memories/README.md

 scroll through their photo library on their mobile device.
 This is a similar case with [Totem](https://apps.gnome.org/Totem/).

-Album provides a new, modern, mobile friendly application that was designed for the Linux mobile platform that combines the ability to view images and videos under one application.
-Album also brings the feature of being able to create Albums (as per the name) to organize your cherished memories for easy access.
+Albums provides a new, modern, mobile friendly application that was designed for the Linux mobile platform that combines the ability to view images and videos under one application.
+Albums also brings the feature of being able to create Albums (as per the name) to organize your cherished memories for easy access.